Before you can transfer your domain to Yola, you will need to get an authorization code (also known as auth or EPP code) from your current registrar.

 Once the transfer is complete, you can add your custom domain to your published site.
 Also, note that some country code domains may have special requirements for authorization codes.

-Here are links to instructions of some popular domain registrars:
+Here are links to some popular domain registrars' instructions: